-This information explains what to expect before and during your penile ultrasound (ultrasound of your penis).
+This information explains what to expect before and during your penile ultrasound.

-Your partner or other family members won’t be allowed in the room during your ultrasound.
+Your partner or other family members cannot be in the room during your ultrasound.
 After your ultrasound, they can be with you while your doctor talks with you about your results and treatment plan.

-- If you take a blood pressure medication, make sure you take it the day of your procedure.
-If your blood pressure is too high before your procedure, your procedure will have to be rescheduled.
+- If you take a blood pressure medication, make sure you take it the day of your ultrasound.
+We’ll need to reschedule your ultrasound if your blood pressure is too high.

-- If you take sildenafil (Viagra®), avanafil (Stendra®), or vardenafil (Levitra®), don’t take it the day of your procedure.
+- If you take sildenafil (Viagra®), avanafil (Stendra®), or vardenafil (Levitra®), or tadalafil (Cialis®) do not take it the day of your ultrasound appointment.

-After they give the injection, the NP will leave the clinic room.
+After they give the injection, the NP or RN will leave the clinic room.
 There will be erotic videos available on an iPad in the room.
-You can watch them if you want to, but you don’t have to.
+You can watch them if you want to, but you do not have to.

-After your penile ultrasound, you will need to stay in the office for about 30 minutes to make sure your erection goes away completely.
-If your erection doesn’t go away on its own, the NP or fellow will give you an injection of a medication to help it go away.
+After your penile ultrasound, you will need to stay in the office for at least 30 minutes.
+This allows time to make sure your erection goes away completely.
+If it does not go away on its own, you will need medication to help your erection go away.
+The NP or fellow will give you 1 or more reversal injections into the shaft of your penis.

 During this time, your doctor will explain the results of your ultrasound.
 They will also talk with you about your treatment plan.